rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 We're going to support a few different commands, but first of all, let's allow your use to move around in the game using directions like "IN" or "WEST".

-- The simplest way to implement this is to pass the `command` to the adventure's `move` method.
+- Start by passing the entered `command` to the adventure class's `move` method.

-- Make sure that you modify the program to display a short room description after each command!
+- Modify the program to display the room description after each command, so it feels like moving around in the map.
+(Currently a description is only printed once, at the start of the game.)

-- If the player attempts a command that cannot be executed tell them they attempted an "Invalid command." and prompt for another command using the '>'.

-### Finetuning the gameplay

-As you make this work, please note that there are some fine-grained details to implement:

-- When a player enters a room for the first time, we'll provide them with a **full** description of the room.

-- Following the description we'll prompt the player for a command.
+- Following the description we'll again prompt the player for a command.
 The '>' will mark this prompt.
 It should look like this:

 		You are standing at the end of a road before a small brick building.
 A small stream flows out of the building and